suhanyujie/article-transfer-rs/src/2019/Write-a-Good-CLI-Program.md

 See 'cargo help <command>' for more information on a specific command.
 ```

-Now you will know how to use cargo.
+Now you will know how to use `cargo`.

 ## Create project
 Let's start to build a new CLI program!

-I name the project meow here.
+I name the project `meow` here.

 ```shell
 $ cargo new meow
 $ cd meow
 ```

+`cargo` will help you create a new project.

 ## Arguments
 As we have seen how a CLI would be, there are usually arguments for a CLI.